The Benefits and how to Improve Your Onboarding Process

 Your onboarding process is probably not as good as you think it is

-According to Gallup, only 12% of employees strongly agree that their company has a good onboarding program, meaning that 88% think that there is room for improvement.
+According to Gallup, only 12% of employees strongly agree that their company has a good onboarding program, meaning that 88% think there is room for improvement.

 If you want to know what your current employees think of your onboarding process and what you can do to improve, ask them.
 Set up an anonymous questionnaire and let your employees critique it.
 The only way to improve processes is to ask the people they affect.